 - Blow-down Water: water drained from cooling apparatus to remove minerals.

 - Storm Water Harvesting:?rainwater saved from storm water drainage systems.

 Our industrial water recycling systems use biological and mechanical methods for treating wastewater.
 They are capable of filtering industrial effluents that require specialised features to target particular contaminants.
 Call us for any enquiries about the right treatment system for your industry.

-Waterform Technologies is an acknowledged company front-runner in industry water & wastewater treatment, and has been operating since the mid 1990’s.
+Waterform Technologies is an acknowledged company front-runner in industry water & wastewater treatment, and has been operating since the mid 1990?s.
 Currently, we operate in every state of Australia and even extend to south-east Asia and the Pacific.
-We use cutting-edge water recycling and treatment technologies, and can lay claim to having accomplished some of the most challenging water recycling assignments.
+We use cutting-edge?wastewater recycling?systems and technologies, and can lay claim to having accomplished some of the most challenging recycling assignments.

 Industries can come to Waterform for bespoke solutions for industrial waste-water treatment, but we also provide a range of other services, including water risk control, research and development programs, water analysis and training workshops.

 When recycling water, it?s essential to meet strict governance requirements.
 The Australian Guidelines for Water Recycling (among others) provides the criteria for producing and using recycled water safely, and Waterform provides strict compliance to the guidelines and provide the necessary advice for implementation.